 According to an Association for Information and Image Management (AIIM) report, Paper-Free Progress: Measuring Outcomes, progress on creating paperless offices is slow.
 This is despite the fact that many organisations have bought into the idea that going paperless increases efficiencies and improves operational workflows and customer experiences.

-It should be noted that 84% of organisations that have gone paperless experience an ROI within 18 months.
-Noticeable benefits include faster customer service, improved productivity and compliance.
+Noticeable benefits of businesses that have gone paperless include faster customer service, increased organisation, improved productivity and compliance.
 Costs reduce across the board, in every business function that adopts paperless workflows and processes.

 Paperless also goes a long way towards reducing an organisations’ carbon footprint, which also contributes to Corporate Social Responsibility (CSR) initiatives.
 In turn, companies with active and coordinated CSR programs generate more shareholder value, find it easier to retain staff, and, when it comes to environmental policies, reduces operational costs whilst making a positive impact on society and the environment.

 Having masses amount of paper on desks and shelves has more disadvantages than only being messy as it is also disorganised.
 By having a digital file helps keep you organised and your office tidy.
 By eradicating clutter helps to keep the mind clear and focused on business.
 The digital documents also help with time, as they can be reserved, indexed and found a lot quicker than a paper copy.

 Easier accident recovery

 It is more beneficial to store a company’s documents on a laptop and a cloud file rather than numerous rooms of shelved paperwork.
 By doing this it is ensured that the files will always be safe and if there were to be any accidents where documents are destroyed the recovery of files is more easily retrieved digitally in comparison to paper storage.